droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 To start them, run commands like following on each Droonga node:

-    # host=192.168.100.50
     # export DROONGA_BASE_DIR=$HOME/droonga
     # droonga-engine
-    # droonga-http-server --port=10041 \
+    # droonga-http-server --cache-size=-1
-                          --receive-host-name=$host \
-                          --droonga-engine-host-name=$host \
-                          --environment=production \
-                          --cache-size=-1 \
-                          --daemon \
-                          --pid-file=$DROONGA_BASE_DIR/droonga-http-server.pid

-Note that you have to specify the host name of the Droonga node itself via some options.
-It will be used to communicate with other Droonga nodes in the cluster.
-So you have to specify different host name on another Droonga node, like:

-    # host=192.168.100.51
-    # export DROONGA_BASE_DIR=$HOME/droonga
-    # droonga-engine
-    ...
+The option `--cache-size=-1` for `droonga-http-server` is just for avoiding that you see cached result unexpectedly, after you modify some data in the cluster.
+On an actual production environment, you should not specify it.

 By the command two nodes construct a cluster and they monitor each other.
 If one of nodes dies and there is any still alive node, survivor(s) will work as the Droonga cluster.